NVIDIA/TensorRT-LLM/examples/llama/README.md

 ```

 Same instructions can be applied to fine-tuned versions of the LLaMA v2 models (e.g. 7Bf or llama-2-7b-chat).

-### Using RoPE Scaling
-RoPE scaling is supported through GPT Attention Plugin.
-You can add `--rotary_scaling <type> <factor>` during the build command to enable it.
-- The value of `type` can be either `linear` and `dynamic`.
-- The value of `factor` can be any value larger than `1.0`.

-The implementation is identical to Huggingface's.
-Please refer to https://huggingface.co/docs/transformers/model_doc/llama2#transformers.LlamaConfig.rope_scaling for more details.

 ### Long context length
 To use the model with Long context lengths, it is necessary to add `--multi_block_mode` in the build command to enable faster decoding in multi-head attention.